Major Research Project (DM3107)

 Lighthouse Concept sketch

 The lighthouse sketch shows my clear and direct goal for the 3d model that I am planning to develop.
 Within the written research work, I planned to use a modular asset workflow and pipeline, which will also contain a modular asset pack.
 The annotations on the sketch represent the assets that will be within the handover modular pack.
-The yellow background also indicates that my chosen texture will be a sandstone base with some wooden additions for minor assets like windows or doors.

 Modelling development 01